Lessons I’ve learnt for not having backups

 A backup maniac

-As the time goes by, some el paso del tiempo, some colleagues in the office with whom I workwith, they know my mania for backing up the living projects I work with, and if possible, automating them.
+As the time goes by, some colleagues in the office with whom I workwith, they know my mania for backing up the living projects I work with, and if possible, automating them.

-As I already told you in this entrance (in spanish how to do backups using 7-zip), this is the procedure I normally use for my daily backup in all projects I am working.
+As I already wrote in this entrance (in spanish how to do backups using 7-zip), this is the procedure I use for my daily backups.
 But also, it is very important to have a good organisation.

 In my case, I have a subdirectory for web developments, and depending on whether they are completed I move to another folder of finished.
 In this way, I can make copies with longer cadences of certain projects that are modified less, and almost daily of those I have active.